webqit/oohtml/README.md

 ### Namespacing

 Naming things is hard!
-That's especially so where you have one global namespace and a miriad of potentially conflicting names to coordinate!
+That's especially so where you have one global namespace and a miriad of potentially conflicting identifiers to coordinate!

 Here, we get a modular naming convention using the `namespace` attribute.
-This attribute let's us designate an element as naming context for identifiers in given subtree:
+This attribute let's us create a naming context for identifiers in a given subtree:

 ```html
 <div id="user" namespace>